The Carpentries: How We Operate

 Similarities between Data Carpentry, Library Carpentry, and Software Carpentry workshops include:

-• a two-day format taught by volunteer instructors, and
+- a two full day or four half day format taught by volunteer instructors, and

 The major differences between Data Carpentry, Library Carpentry, and Software Carpentry workshops are their content and intended audience.
 Their similarities and differences are depicted in this diagram: